chvolow24/jackdaw/README.md

 ### 5. Exporting a .wav file

 Now that you've created some multi-track audio, you might want to export it to a wav file to show your friends.

 First you'll need to place in and out marks on your timeline with <kbd>i</kbd> and <kbd>o</kbd>.
-Once you have placed them such that some portion of the timeline is marked, you can export to a wav file with <kbd>S-w</kbd>.
+A mark will be placed at the current playhead position, so you'll need to play/rewind/pause a bit (<kbd>j</kbd><kbd>k</kbd><kbd>l</kbd>!) to get them in the right place.
+Once you have placed in and out marks such that some portion of the timeline is marked, you can export to a wav file with <kbd>S-w</kbd>.

 You will first be prompted to enter a file name.
 Hit <kbd>tab</kbd> or <kbd>\<ret\></kbd> to apply the current name, and move down to the directory navigation pane.
 Then, use <kbd>n</kbd> and <kbd>p</kbd> to navigate through the filesystem to the directory where you want to save the file.
 Finally, use <kbd>\<tab\></kbd> to move down to the "Save" button, and then <kbd>\<ret\></kbd> to save the file with the current name, in the currently open directory.
 (Or, use <kbd>C-\<ret\></kbd> to "submit the form" and save the file.)